Penile Implant Surgery in Oxford, MS

-When considering penile implant surgery, it is important to discuss all your options with an erectile dysfunction specialist who has proven knowledge, skills and experience.
+When considering penile implant surgery, it is important to discuss all your treatment options with an erectile dysfunction specialist who has proven knowledge, skills, and experience.
 If you’re experiencing erectile dysfunction and medications or injections haven’t worked for you, a penile implant may be your solution.

-As recognized erectile dysfunction specialists in the Oxford, Mississippi area, the board-certified urologists at Oxford Urology Associates are highly trained in performing penile implants.
-If you suffer from erectile dysfunction and are interested in learning more about penile implants, contact our office today at (662)234-1448.
+As recognized erectile dysfunction specialists in Oxford, Mississippi, the board-certified urologists at Oxford Urology Associates are highly trained in performing penile implants.
+If you have erectile dysfunction and are interested in learning more about penile implants, contact our office today at (662) 234-1448.
 We see patients from Batesville, Grenada, New Albany, Tupelo, Greenwood, and the surrounding areas.

 Is a Penile Implant right for you?